 Examples include (but are not limited to):

-- As a young leader in Guides or Scouts, you take an active part in the planning and delivery of weekly virtual meetings and activities to keep younger children engaged.
+- As a young leader in Guides or Scouts, you take an active part in the planning and delivery of weekly meetings and activities to keep younger children engaged.

 Before you apply: